youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 * Secure File Transfer Protocol
 	- Secure version of FTP
 	- has encryption
-	- SFTP is an extension of SSH which is shy they use the same port number
+	- SFTP is an extension of SSH which is why they use the same port number
 	- TCP Port 22
 * Simple Mail Transfer Protocol
 	- outgoing mail to a server